-The cheapest plan on the list is Aetna SilverScript SmartRx, with a $7.40 monthly premium.
+The cheapest Rutland, Vermont Part D plan on the list is Aetna SilverScript SmartRx, with a $7.40 monthly premium.
 It may be more affordable because only Tier 1 drugs have a $0 deductible with this plan, and all tiers have copayments.
 At a preferred pharmacy, the Tier 1 copay is $1, Tier 2 is $19, and Tier 3 is $46.

-How To Sign Up for Supplemental Medicare in Rutland
+How To sign up for Medicare plans in Rutland